 Congratulations – you almost made it to the end.
 Step 14 and 15 are all about making sure you continue to stay on top of all of the website performance issues we’ve cover in this checklist.

 If you invest in a professional SEO tool, you can set up a recurring website audit which will scan your website on a regular schedule and alert you to a wide range of the issues we’ve covered in this guide.

-Here’s an example of the Site Audit dashboard provided by SEMrush.
-This website is scanned every week and verified users receive an email alert about changes in the numbers of errors, warnings and notices across over 100 different audit checks.
+The Semrush Site Audit dashboard provides a weekly scan and email alert about changes in the numbers of errors, warnings and notices across over 100 different audit checks.
 Here’s an example of the Site Audit overview dashboard: